AI-Stuff/layered/README.md

 layered mnist.yaml -v
 ```

-### Troubleshooting

-- You can safely ignore *"Failed building wheel"* messages during installation.
-- If you encounter crashes at startup, install `python3-matplotlib` or
-  equivalent using your package manager.

 ### Problem Definition

-Learning problems are defined in YAML files and it's easy to define your own.
+Learning problems are defined in YAML files and it's easy to create your own.
-This is how the example problem from above looks like.
-An overview of available
-cost and activation functions is available a few sections below.
+An overview of available cost and activation functions is available a few
+sections below.

 ```yaml
 dataset: Mnist